patrhel/Google-Glass-Sensor-Data-Logger/README.md

 ### Machine Learning - Activity Recognition
 This software is used in the area of activity recognition using a supervised machine learning approach.
 It allows to record sensor data and to perform real-time ground truth labeling.

+### Internet of Things
+The integrated beacon detection module allows the Google Glass to detect nearby devices using Bluetooth Low Energy (BLE) technology.
+Devices sending out a beacon signal will thus be identifiable through their identification number.
+Furthermore, the integrated module allows calculating the distance to the beacon.
+Based on this data, applications in the area of IoT can be realized.

+### Smart Home Applications
+The integrated beacon detection module allows the Google Glass to detect nearby devices using Bluetooth Low Energy (BLE) technology.
+Devices sending out a beacon signal will thus be identifiable through their identification number.
+Furthermore, the integrated module allows calculating the distance to the beacon.
+Based on this data, smart home applications can be realized.

 ### Blink Detection
 A module which allows one to read out Google Glass' infrared eye proximity sensor is integrated.
 This sensor information can be used to perform real-time blink detection.